klauspost/compress/s2/README.md

 Wildcards are accepted: testdir/*.txt will compress all files in testdir ending with .txt Directories can be wildcards as well. testdir/*/*.txt will match testdir/subdir/b.txt

+File names beginning with 'http://' and 'https://' will be downloaded and compressed.
+Only http response code 200 is accepted.

 Options:
   -bench int
     	Run benchmark n times.
 No output will be written -blocksize string
     	Max  block size.
 Examples: 64K, 256K, 1M, 4M.
 Must be power of two and <= 4MB (default "4M")
   -c	Write all output to stdout.
 Multiple input files will be concatenated -cpu int
     	Compress using this amount of threads (default 32) -faster
     	Compress faster, but with a minor compression loss -help
     	Display help
   -pad string
     	Pad size to a multiple of this value, Examples: 500, 64K, 256K, 1M, 4M, etc (default "1")
   -q	Don't write any output to terminal, except errors -rm
     	Delete source file(s) after successful compression -safe
     	Do not overwrite output files
   -slower
     	Compress more, but a lot slower
   -verify
     	Verify written files

 ```